 I didn’t dwell on it as an adult, like some crazed loner watching late night TV with hate in his heart.
 But it was never far from the surface.
 Often I’d wake in the morning with a phrase rolling around my head—”He has a gun.”
 Not “I have a gun.” or “Be careful he’s going to shoot.”
 Just— “He has a gun.”
 I’d get dressed and go to work and not think about it again.
 It wasn’t a constant theme and I certainly didn’t have any intention of killing anyone.

 I suppose I did the pimp out of desperation, to escape the depression.
-I wasn’t trying to start a movement, the way a lot the so-called experts said later.
+I wasn’t trying to start a movement, the way a lot of so-called experts said later.
 The dumb fucker threatened the wrong person at the wrong time.
 It was that simple.
 My brother’s stroke intensified everything.
 Not because I loved the guy.
 He was just somebody I used to know.
 The thought of him drooling confirmed my life view at the time.
 At age 47 life had stalled for me.
 Time was passing but nothing was happening.
 Nothing interested me.
 Nothing mattered.
 Life was shit, then you drooled and died.

 I’d bought the gun on impulse.
 I was in Seattle for a conference and I was having a beer in a tavern near the hotel.
 A bit seedy but not so you were afraid you’d be mugged.
 A scrawny white guy came in and bought a stack of pull tabs from the machine on the wall near where I was sitting.
 He sat down at the next table and ripped them open, strip by strip.
 He had crude tattoos on both forearms and the words Life and Death etched across the back of his hands in faded blue ink.
 A lowlife.
 I didn’t want to talk to him but when the last pull tab returned nothing he turned to me and in a friendly voice said — “Lady Luck left me behind a long time ago.”